Analytic Model for Scattered Ly$\boldsymbol{\alpha}$ Emission in the Post-reionization Intergalactic Medium: Validation in a Cosmological Simulation

 We generally find good agreement between the model and the simulation.
 Due to much higher scattering rate in the filamentary structures (see Fig.~\ref{fig:Sr}), the cosmic web around the source is imprinted in the projected intensity maps.
 The sharp cutoffs in intensity are caused by the imposed cutoff in source intensity at $v_{\alpha,{\rm i}}=-600~{\rm km}~{\rm s}^{-1}$, and thus correspond to the last-scattering surface of the cutoff wavelength.
 These feature appear near identical in both maps.
 Aside from discreteness effects due to the finite number of photons in the simulation, there is no clear visual difference between the two results.
 We find that $\sim 37~\%$ of the total radiation from the source is converted into scattered radiation in both calculations.

-Comparing the averaged radial surface brightness profiles and cumulative distribution of energy in Figure~\ref{fig:Ir} reveals a subtle difference between the two intensity maps at $r_\perp\lesssim 3~h^{-1}~{\rm Mpc}$, where the analytic model overestimates the intensity at $r_\perp\lesssim 0.3~h^{-1}~{\rm Mpc}$ by up to a factor of 3, while underestimating by up to a factor of 1.5 at $0.3\lesssim r_\perp\lesssim3~h^{-1}~{\rm Mpc}$.
-The cumulative distribution indicates what the discrepancies in the two ranges large cancel out beyond $r_\perp \approx 3~h^{-1}~{\rm Mpc}$, giving less than 10\% error in the total scattered radiation.
-In other words, the analytic model produces a more compact and brighter core near the center, while still preserving the total number of photons within a 10\% error.
+The fractional difference in intensity (Fig.~\ref{fig:LyaImapDiff}) and the comparison of the radially averaged surface brightness profiles and cumulative energy distributions in Figure~\ref{fig:Ir} reveal subtle discrepancies between the analytic model and the simulation.
+The radial surface brightness profile (left panel of Fig.~\ref{fig:Ir}) shows that the analytic model overestimates the intensity by up to a factor of three at $r_\perp \lesssim 0.3~h^{-1}~{\rm Mpc}$, while underestimating it by up to a factor of 1.5 at $0.3 \lesssim r_\perp \lesssim 3~h^{-1}~{\rm Mpc}$.
+In Figure~\ref{fig:LyaImapDiff}, this trend appears as a few blue pixels at the center\footnote{Note that the cell size in the figure is also around $0.3~h^{-1}~{\rm Mpc}$.} surrounded by red or dark red regions.

+The cumulative distribution (right panel of Fig.~\ref{fig:Ir}) shows that the discrepancies in these two ranges largely cancel out within $r_\perp \approx 3~h^{-1}~{\rm Mpc}$, resulting in less than a 10\% error in the total scattered radiation at $r_\perp \gtrsim 3~h^{-1}~{\rm Mpc}$.
+The analytic model predicts a slightly more compact and brighter core near the center, while still conserving the total number of photons to within 10\%.
+The fractional differences in individual cells are generally larger but remain within 30\% at $r_\perp \gtrsim 3~h^{-1}~{\rm Mpc}$ (see Fig.~\ref{fig:LyaImapDiff}).